-Opening balance at 1st October 2018

-Disposals during the year

-Revaluation of properties at year end

-Closing balance at 30th September 2019
+Opening balance at 1st October 2019 Disposals during the year Additions during the year Revaluation of properties at year end Closing balance at 30th September 2020

 The property portfolio has been valued by Mr J D Hutchings DipBs FCAbe FRICS, who is the Surveyor to Marshall's Charity.
 The valuation is on the basis of open market value.